 As the scope of cloud technology grows, there is a need for qualified professionals for each major provider.
 Since its inception in 2006, AWS has continually introduced new offerings over the years.
-It now offers over 175 fully featured services.
+It now offers over 175 fully-featured services.
 Azure and Google clouds have followed suit and are quickly launching competing services.
-While a traditional knowledge in a particular field is still useful, these role-based certifications from major cloud providers will show your dedication to a prospective client or employer.
+While traditional knowledge in a particular field is still useful, these role-based MSP certifications from major cloud providers will show your dedication to a prospective client or employer.

 Further reading Cloud Certifications Guide: AWS vs. Azure and More

 Specialty Certifications for MSPs

 If you want to improve in a particular field, you can opt for specialty certifications.
 Because of the different implementation of computer systems, these certifications are often vendor-specific.

 System administrators are responsible for the reliable server operation of a company.
 Arguably, this job role is slowly evaporating from the corporate arena as cloud technology becomes more prevalent.
 However, there are situations where sysadmins are still needed; for example, a company utilizing a hybrid cloud -- a combination of public cloud and an on-premise private cloud.

 Further reading Best System Administrator Certifications for 2021